Experience a luxury family vacation along the Salmon River in Idaho with the tour company ROW, and meet a crew of other whitewater rafting families.

 That attitude prevailed.
 Kate may have inherited it from her dad, Rick, an avid skier, mountain biker and eager-to-learn kayaker who confided, “I was afraid it wouldn’t be a very active vacation, but it’s turned out to be one, particularly if you’re in the Duckies.”

 Other families chose to spend most of their days lounging under colorful umbrellas, on oar boats propelled by cheerful guides.
 For investment banker Susan Tolson, film executive Charlie Rivkin, and their children (Eli and Lily, age 6), the trip was above all, a chance to spend relaxed time together as a family.
-One sunset, as we sat with wine and guacamole, Charlie said, “I don’t want my children to grow up thinking someone will always do everything for them, but if they enjoy it now, when they’re older we can do some real camping on our own.”

-On our trip, the unflappable Lynn Richardson presided over five guides and a kids’ counselor, all river veterans with only e-mail addresses to call home.
+On our trip, the unflappable Lynn presided over five guides and a kids’ counselor, all river veterans with only e-mail addresses to call home.
 Each was well trained in the region’s history, flora and fauna, and sensitive to every guest’s needs.
 “The ROW guides are what makes it,” said veteran rafter Dana Hopper.
 “I’d thought about the experience as a whole with my kids, but didn’t consider how important the guides were.”

 On the last day, as rain fell on our lashed-together rafts, Carol Marine announced her expectations had been exceeded.
 “The first night, when I saw a guide pull out nail polish, then the next day, when the water guns and the football came out, I thought, they’ve got this all figured out.”

-Memories Made to Last.. and then some
+Salmon River Memories Made to Last.. . and then some

 The farewell dinner at Tomato Brothers in Clarkston, Washington, brought everyone back together in clean clothes, not necessarily clean-shaven.
 Mark Hayes, now a true outdoorsman, summed up the group’s response well: “I think this was a great family trip because my objective was to do something that we would talk about for years.
 I remember when my wife, who’d been concerned about the risks, went through that Class IV rapid in a Duckie and said, ‘I did it!’
 She was so excited.”